Brachial Plexus in Hyderabad

 4. How are brachial plexus injuries diagnosed?

-Diagnosis includes a detailed medical history and physical exam, along with imaging studies such as MRI or CT scans.
-These help assess the extent of nerve damage and guide appropriate treatment planning.
+Diagnosis involves medical history, physical examination, and imaging studies such as MRI or CT scans to determine nerve damage extent and treatment options.

 5. Can brachial plexus injuries be prevented?

-While not all BPIs are preventable, using seat belts, wearing protective gear in sports, and avoiding high-risk activities can lower the chance of traumatic nerve injuries that lead to brachial plexus damage.
+While not all injuries are preventable, seat belts, protective sports gear, and avoiding high-risk activities can reduce the likelihood of brachial plexus damage.

 anil reddy